kshitijaggrwl/rock-paper-scissors/readme.md

 ## Running the game
-To start the game, run the following command in the src directory:
+To start the game, run the following command in the root directory:
 ```bash
 python app.py
 ```